What to Wear on a Europe River Cruise (+ Full River Cruise Packing List)

 • 1 pair of shorts (optional in summer)

-• 1 maxi skirt (this one is the red one you see in this post) OR 1 pair of dressier pants (I like these, as they don't wrinkle too much)
+• 2-3 dresses or maxi skirts (this maxi skirt is the red one you see in this post)

 • 5 short-sleeved tops (I really like Unbound Merino tops these days, as they look good and are odor resistant!)